iarmaanx/React/README.md

 ## Projects made

+1. Basics of React

-1. Bg Changer
+2. Bg Changer
-![Background Changer](./images/bgChanger.png "Background Changer") From this project I learnt how to use useState hook in project, state management and how the function updates the state.
+![Background Changer](./images/bgChanger.png "Background Changer")

+From this project I learnt how to use useState hook in project, state management and how the function updates the state.

-2. Password Generator
+3. Password Generator
-![Password Generator](./images/passwordGenerator.png "Password Generator") In this project I learnt how to use useCallback Hook, useState, useRef and useEffect hook. <br>
+![Password Generator](./images/passwordGenerator.png "Password Generator")

+In this project I learnt how to use useCallback Hook, useState, useRef and useEffect hook. <br>
 useCallback - here I used for optimization, to cache function in the memory. ,<br>
 useEffect - to run the function if any dependency changes. <br>